alexarne/HPC-24/Project/README.md

 ### Documentation

-The documentation was generated using Doxygen by running `doxygen doxygen_config` in this directory.
+The documentation was generated using Doxygen by running `doxygen doxygen_config` in this directory, which is also available on https://alexarne.github.io/HPC-24/.